How do compound bows work?

 The compound bow uses a cam pulley system to make things easier for you.
 You can see the cams in the diagram above.

 These cams create something known as a let-off.
-It is essentially defined as the percentage of the draw weight that you won’t have to bear.
+It is essentially defined as the percentage of the force that you won’t have to bear.

 As you start drawing a compound bow, you’ll use more power.
-But as you approach the back wall, the load reduces significantly.
+But as you approach the back wall, a compound bow gives you a mechanical advantage and the load reduces significantly.

 Here is a real example to help you understand.